-There is also a possibility of all the symptoms (mixed depressive and manic) to occur at the same time.
+There is also a possibility of all the symptoms (mixed depressive and manic) occur at the same time.

 Bipolar II disorder

-This form of bipolar disorder presents itself as a hypomanic and depressive episode pattern, but the manic episodes are not severe.
+This form of bipolar disorder presents as a hypomanic and depressive episode pattern, but the manic episodes are not severe.

 Cyclothymic disorder (Cyclothymia)